How to Apply

 Step 1: Apply to York University

 Submit your application to the York University: Fine Arts - Theatre program on the Ontario Universities Application Centre (OUAC) website.
 If you are not a current high school student, you may also be eligible to apply directly through the York University Office of Admissions.
+Current York students interested in transfering to the program should contact the department directly to apply.

 Step 2: Complete the Supplementary Evaluation